Think you can spot a shoplifter a mile away? Well, you probably need to rethink that because most shoplifters don’t look anything like you’d expect.

 Oversized bags and prams

 Shoplifters often hide items in large bags and pushchairs – so be aware of customers’ accessories (especially if they’re empty when they come into the store).
-Typically, shoplifters try and take as much as they can rather than nick one small item, so look out for suspiciously big bags etc.
+Typically, shoplifters try and take as much as they can rather than nick one small item, so look out for suspiciously big bags.

 Shoplifting is a frustrating – and costly – reality of doing business but there are things you can do to minimise the threat and prevent theft.

-Since its inception in 1994, Crown Security has grown into one of the leaders in domestic and commercial security in Perth and across WA – and you can get in touch with their experienced team on 08 9400 6000 or through their website, www.crownsecurity.com.au.
+Since its inception in 1994, Crown Security has grown into one of the leaders in domestic and commercial security in Perth and across WA – and you can get in touch with our experienced team on 08 9400 6000 or via our website.

 - Posted by admin